 For almost 20 years, AT&T Park has been the home of the San Francisco Giants, where they’ve won three World Series championships.
 Located right next to the water, you’ve probably seen folks in kayaks and canoes just outside the stadium, waiting for home runs to clear the fence and land in the water, especially while Barry Bonds was slugging for the Giants.

 The stadium has an intimidating 24-foot brick wall in right field, with a splash counter, showing the number of balls that have been hit into the water beyond the stadium.
-So far (as of Dec 1, 2018), there have been a remarkable 78 balls to leave the park and splash down outside.
+So far (as of Dec 1, 2018), there have been a remarkable 78 balls to leave the park and touch down outside.

 There’s more than baseball going on at the stadium.
-To see it all, you can take one of the daily tours and explore the stadium, its history, sit in a Major League dugout, and experience a innovative new museum, which is named the Giant Vault.
+To see it all, you can take one of the daily tours and explore the stadium, its history, sit in a Major League dugout, and experience an innovative new museum, which is named the Giant Vault.
 A great spot to roll up in your tour bus with your group and enjoy the day!

 See the sites of San Francisco in style